vikram7/rails-api-and-highcharts-tutorial/04-rails-api-highcharts.md

 The primary question we'll try to answer here is this: How do we pass JSON data to Highcharts?

 Well, let's break this problem down.
 First we'll have to hit our API to grab the data we care about.
-Since this happens on the client side, we'll use Javascript to do so.
+Since this happens on the client side, we'll use Javascript to do that.
 Here's the pseudocoded version of what we're going to have to do

 ```
 (1) Write Javascript code to hit Rails API